Marcelovqvd/Marcelovqvd/README.md

 I am currently a Javascript developer.

-My main focus is working as a developer with nodeJS and ReactJS.
+My main focus is working as a backe-end developer with nodeJS.

 Get in touch: